Lecturer of Biology

 Education: PhD KAUST

-Bakiza also joined Beirut Arab University where she was appointed to teach various laboratory-based courses such as Human Physiology, Plant Physiology, Medical Entomology, Mycology, Histology, Parasitology and Zoology in the School of Medicine, Pharmacy and Biology.
+Besides research, Bakiza was appointed to teach various laboratory-based courses such as Human Physiology, Plant Physiology, Medical Entomology, Mycology, Histology, Parasitology, and Zoology in the school of Medicine, Pharmacy and Biology at Beirut Arab University.

 Bakiza is interested in studying the biophysics of stem cells and cancer models.
 She believes that multidisciplinary approaches will be useful to understand the mechanism of formation of various diseases such as neurodegenerative disorders and cancer.